HennyBicks01/RadzenPaletteCreator/README.md

    These lines ensure that Bootstrap, which is required by Radzen, is loaded, along with the default theme for Radzen located in the 'css' folder.
 You can change '"~/css/radzenCss/default.css"' to another theme file if desired.

 5. **Setup Override (Optional)**
-   If you are using an override:
-   - Add another line after the Radzen CSS to integrate your custom theme.
+   If you are using an Override, add another line after the Radzen CSS to integrate your custom theme.

    ```html
    <link rel="stylesheet" href="~/css/theme.css">